sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/getting-started.md

 ### (Not) Writing Sentences as Strings

 Being able to point a parser at "∀ g, c, IsGrandparentOf(g, c) ⇔ [∃ p, IsParentOf(g, p) ∧ IsParentOf(p, c)]" would be great,
 but I've not gotten around to that just yet.
-At some point in the future I may take a look at this (shouldn't be too tough, especially if I make use of something like ANTLR)
+At some point in the future I may take a look at this (shouldn't be too tough, especially if I make use of something like ANTLR).
+See the [roadmap](roadmap.md) for more on this.

 ## Storing Knowledge and Making Inferences